 We watch how a gay judge asks a question to which she answers very unoffensively.

-She apologized even before she answered, she apologized for offending.
+She apologized even before she answered.

-She said she believes that marriage is between a man and a woman, and there was a Gestapo unleashed against her.
+She said she believes that marriage is between a man and a woman.

-The liberal Taliban essentially was unleashed against her.
+The liberal Taliban, essentially, was unleashed against her.

 And then they dug deep and tried to come up with photos saying that she did not meet the requirements of a Miss California.

-If we get to the point that when you're asked if you're married, yeah, I'm married, opposite sex married.
+If we get to the point that when you're asked if you're married, yeah, I'm married, opposite-sex married.

 The debauchery in the popular culture.

-You remember the 2004 presidential elections, and all the wizards of smart polsters had gone out and they were predicting Carrie was gonna win, and this uh for this reason or that came about, Carrie didn't get close, and it turned out that there was this big mass of voters that voted on values that they had missed.
+Came about, Kerry didn't get close, and it turned out that there was this big mass of voters that voted on values that they had missed.

 They're still there, and they're watching all this, and they're watching what's happening to their schools.